ChemPupWassup/Homelab1/documentation/networking-notes.md

 3. Why do you think Microsoft even gives us two generations?

 ANSWER  Generation 1 can be used for older versions of Hyper-V and simulate older 32-bit and 64-bit systems.
-Generation 2 is for newst Hyper-V for 64-bit systems.
+Generation 2 is for newest Hyper-V for 64-bit systems.

 4. Why shouldn't we simply give every VM all 32 GB of RAM?
 Think beyond "because it won't work."
 What would happen to the host computer?

-ANSWER:  If I gave the VMs all 32 GB of RAM from the host computer there will no longer be enough RAM sto split between all systems.
+ANSWER:  If I gave the VMs all 32 GB of RAM from the host computer there will no longer be enough RAM to split between all systems.
 I would assume the host computer will become bogged down and will not be able to complete any tasks.
 I assume the same would happen to all the VMs.

 5. Why do we create a virtual hard disk instead of storing everything directly on your C: drive?